The Grothendieck ring of varieties and algebraic K-theory of spaces: A trace map

+\begin{proof} The proof of Corollary~\ref{cor:trace-field-zero} already mentioned that the global sections of $\fib(\one)$ over any Noetherian finite-dimensional base scheme such as $X\in \Sm_S$ is the infinite $T$-loop space of the sphere spectrum $\one_X\in \SH(X)$, viewed as a symmetric $S^1$-spectrum.
+Hence the naturality in Theorem~\ref{thm:s-trace} provides a map

+which sectionwise is a multiplicative map of symmetric ring spectra.
+In particular, this map is naturally compatible with the unit.
+Since its target $\Omega_T^\infty \fib(\one)$ is fibrant by construction, the map factors over a fibrant replacement of $\AAA^\du_T$, giving rise to the claimed factorization of the unit map.
+The remaining statement then follows from Corollary~\ref{cor:trace-field-zero}. \end{proof}

 {\bf Acknowledgements}: Friedhelm Waldhausen suggested to consider algebraic $K$-theory of motivic spaces to me a long time ago.
 I thank him for his support during many years.
-All results except the ones listed in Section~\ref{sec:trace} were obtained before 2010.
-I thank Lars Hesselholt and Marc Levine for discussions and encouragement after talks I gave on the subject in 2011 and 2015, respectively.
+Basically all results except the ones listed in Section~\ref{sec:trace} were sketched during a short presentation at the Union College Mathematics Conference 2003.
+I thank Lars Hesselholt and Marc Levine for discussions and encouragement after further talks I gave on the subject in 2011 and 2015, respectively.
+Finally I thank Bj{\o}rn Ian Dundas and an anonymous referee for very helpful comments.